vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/blog/home.md

 If you need to customize some styles, you can set the style of the logo and background image through `heroImageStyle` and `bgImageStyle`.

-## Project Display

 Typically, you might want to display some projects, books, articles, links, friend links, etc. on your homepage.
 You can set them via `projects`, which is an array where each element is an object with the following keys:

 - `name`: required, project name
 - `link`: required, project link, fill in an external path or absolute path